HasteModding/Endless-Tweaker/README.md

 This mod aims to make the Endless Mode as customizable as possible, adding control over how frequently you get items, but even control over the fragments you find!

+If Bosses are enabled, you must defeat each tier of a boss before you can encounter the next tier.
+Tiers are randomly determined from what you have unlocked that run.

 Settings are defaulted to what is most in-line with vanilla Endless, descriptions are listed below:

 - Allow Items in Endless: